aristocratos/btop/README.md

    Append `STATIC=true` to `make` command for static compilation.

+   Notice!
+If using LDAP Authentication, usernames will show as UID number for LDAP users when compiling statically.

    Append `QUIET=true` for less verbose output.

    Notice!
 Manually set `$ARCH` variable if cross-compiling